 Video: Hand and Power Tool Safety Training

 Contrary to popular belief, woodworking is very easy.
 With the help of the tools we have listed here, you will never have to hire a professional ever again.
-And once you start doing these small works by yourself, you will begin to enjoy them.
-Overall about how useful power tools are, I still cannot stress enough how important it is to be cautious during their usage.
+And once you start doing these minor works by yourself, you will begin to enjoy them.
+Overall, about how useful power tools are, I still cannot stress enough how important it is to be cautious during their usage.
 Always make sure your surrounding is free from distraction while you use them.

 Make sure you read the usage guide before using a power tool.
-Even if the tool is safe to use, reading the user guide will ensure you do not damage the tool itself while operating it.
+Even if the device is safe to use, reading the user guide will ensure you do not damage the tool itself while operating it.
 While cleaning the tools, remember to unplug the power cords.
 Your safety should be a priority.
 If you damage the tools, you can always buy another one, so keep your safety above the safety of the equipment.